Chang-Yu-Chang/ecoprospector/README.md

 # ecoprospector

-> Design protocol for artificially selecting microbial communities
+> Simulating protocols for the artificial selection of microbial communities

 This package is designed for executing community-level selection protocols to engineer microbial communities toward desired functions.
 The simulation is based on batch culture and the microbes in a community interact via consumer-resource dynamics.